The Polar Express (film)

-The Polar Express is a 2004 American animated Christmas fantasy adventure film directed by Robert Zemeckis, who co-wrote the screenplay with William Broyles Jr., based on the 1985 children's book of the same name by Chris Van Allsburg.
-The film stars Tom Hanks in multiple roles, along with Daryl Sabara, Nona Gaye, Jimmy Bennett, and Eddie Deezen.
-The film depicts human characters using live action and motion capture computer animation, with production sequences for the latter taking place from June 2003 to May 2004.
+The Polar Express is a 2004 American animated musical Christmas adventure film directed by Robert Zemeckis, who co-wrote the screenplay with William Broyles Jr., based on the 1985 children's book of the same name by Chris Van Allsburg.
+It stars Tom Hanks in multiple roles, along with Daryl Sabara, Nona Gaye, Jimmy Bennett, and Eddie Deezen.
+It depicts human characters using live-action and motion-capture computer animation, with production sequences for the latter taking place from June 2003 to May 2004.
 Set on Christmas Eve, it tells the story of a young boy who travels to the North Pole aboard a magical train guided by its conductor.

-The Polar Express premiered at the Chicago International Film Festival on October 13, 2004, and was theatrically released by Warner Bros.
+The film premiered at the Chicago International Film Festival on October 13, 2004, and was theatrically released by Warner Bros.
 Pictures in the United States on November 10.
-The film received mixed reviews from critics and initially grossed $286 million against a record-breaking $165–170 million budget, which was the highest for an animated feature at the time.
-Later re-releases helped propel the film's gross to $318.2 million worldwide.
-The Polar Express was also the last film appearance for Michael Jeter before his death in 2003 and was dedicated to his memory.
+It received mixed reviews from critics and initially grossed $286 million against a record-breaking $165–170 million budget, which was the highest for an animated feature at the time.
+Later re-releases helped propel the film's gross to $329 million worldwide.
+As of 2024, a sequel is in development.

 Plot

-On Christmas Eve in Grand Rapids, Michigan, the Polar Express, a magical train bound for the North Pole, stops outside the house of a boy who is beginning to question his belief in Santa Claus.
-The boy boards the train after being invited by the Conductor, befriending a spirited girl and a know-it-all boy in the passenger car.
-The train stops to pick up a boy named Billy, whom the boy saves from missing the train's departure by pulling the emergency brake.
+On Christmas Eve in Grand Rapids, Michigan, the Polar Express, a magical train bound for the North Pole, stops outside the house of a boy who is beginning to doubt the existence of Santa Claus.
+He boards the train after being invited by the Conductor, befriending a spirited girl and a know-it-all boy in the passenger car.
+The train stops to pick up a lonely boy named Billy, whom the Hero Boy saves from missing its departure by pulling the emergency brake.
 Billy chooses to sit alone in the observation car.

-The children are served hot chocolate, and the girl leaves with the Conductor to give Billy a cup.
-The boy loses the girl's unstamped ticket while attempting to return it to her, which blows through the wilderness and eventually finds its way back onto the train.
+The children are served hot chocolate, and the girl leaves with the Conductor to deliver Billy a cup.
+The boy notices her unstamped ticket and attempts to return it to her.
+The ticket blows through the wilderness and eventually finds its way back onto the train.
 When the girl discovers that her ticket is missing, the Conductor escorts her out of the passenger car.
-Fearing that she will be disembarked from the train, the boy travels across the train's roof to find her, aided by a ghostly hobo.
+Fearing that she will be disembarked, the boy travels across the roof to find her, aided by a ghostly Hobo.

 Upon reaching the engine, he finds the girl driving the train, as the engineer and fireman repair the headlamp.
-Following a near miss with a herd of caribou, a throttle malfunction sends the train speeding through a steep hill onto a frozen lake.
-A lost throttle pin nearly causes a disaster before the engineer regains control.
+Following a near miss with a herd of caribou, a throttle malfunction causes the train to speed down a steep hill onto a frozen lake.
+The lost throttle pin nearly causes a disaster before the engineer regains control.